stackbit-projects/running-magic-aeca3/content/about.md

 ---
 title: About Me
-subtitle: This is a short page about me and my work
+subtitle: We all have our own reasons for running - this is mine
 img_path: images/about.jpg
 seo:
   title: About Me